 As in the case of Canada, a number of like-minded countries are in the process of replacing their fighter fleets.
 Nine of them, including Canada, have signed the Joint Strike Fighter Production, Sustainment and Follow-on Development Memorandum of Understanding.

 The Joint Strike Fighter Program is a United States-led multinational cooperative effort to build an advanced combat aircraft equipped to fulfill multiple roles.
-Planners intend the Joint Strike Fighter Program to run until at least fiscal year 2051/2052 and to produce approximately 3,100 F-35 Lightning II aircraft for purchase by Joint Strike Fighter partners by 2035.
+Planners intend the Joint Strike Fighter Program to run until at least fiscal year 2051/2052 and to produce approximately 3,055 F-35 Lightning II aircraft for purchase by Joint Strike Fighter partners by 2035.
 The actual number of aircraft produced may increase as additional aircraft are purchased through United States Foreign Military Sales legislation by countries not part of the Program, such as Israel and Japan, which have already committed to acquire aircraft.
 In 2014, South Korea also selected the F-35 as its new fighter.

 Canada’s participation in the Joint Strike Fighter Program is managed through the Next Generation Fighter Capability Project Management Office, which is part of the Department of National Defence.
 Royal Canadian Air Force personnel are also embedded, alongside personnel from the eight other Partner Nations, in the F-35 Joint Strike Fighter Program Office, in Washington D.C.